OtagoPolytechnic/DunedinIoT/research/accessingServerData/README.md

 title: Getting data from the server
 ---

-# Document ways to see data from server
+# How to see data from the server

 Start the gateway using:
 Ensure the service `start.sh` is stopped you can check this using the command `ps –A`